 Step Two: Choose Your Instrument

 There are several trade types to choose from within each platform.
 Some are designed to provide profits from active price movement, while others should only be used when asset prices are range-bound.
-Choose the instrument according the price behavior of your chosen asset.
+Choose the instrument according the price behaviour of your chosen asset.
 The standard binary options Put/Call (Up/Down, Over/Under, High/Low) is a fine choice for new traders, as are Sixty Seconds trades.

 Step Three: Choose Your Expiry Time